SIM Atlanta and GeorgiaCIO Raise $107,000 for Nonprofit, TechBridge

-Atlanta, GA – January 5, 2016 – The Society for Information Management (SIM) Atlanta and the Georgia CIO Leadership Association have raised $107,000 in proceeds from their 2015 Tee it Up for TechBridge Golf Tournament.
-The record breaking total was revealed at TechBridge’s annual Holiday Sponsor Reception, held on December 10, at the Georgia Tech Hotel & Conference Center.
+The Society for Information Management (SIM) Atlanta and the Georgia CIO Leadership Association have raised $107,000 in proceeds from their Tee IT Up for TechBridge Golf Tournament.
+The record breaking total was revealed at TechBridge’s annual Holiday Sponsor Reception, held on , at the Georgia Tech Hotel & Conference Center.

-The tournament has been presented by SIM Atlanta since 2006, when they raised $2,000 in proceeds.
-Last year’s Tee It Up for TechBridge tournament raised $91,500—making this year the largest ever annual increase for the event.
+The tournament has been presented by SIM Atlanta since , when they raised $2,000 in proceeds.
+Last year’s Tee IT Up for TechBridge tournament raised $91,500—making this year the largest ever annual increase for the event.

-Since we began partnering with TechBridge, support of the SIM tournament has grown year by year leading up to a 14% increase in 2015.
+Since we began partnering with TechBridge, support of the SIM tournament has grown year by year leading up to a 14% increase in .
 This resulted in a fundraising record of $107,000.
 SIM Atlanta is pleased to support the essential technology programs and services that TechBridge provides to their nonprofit clients. — Harper L. Bronson, SIM Atlanta Chairman

-A record turnout of 190 golfers, including more than 70 IT executives, participated in the 9th Annual Golf Tournament on Oct.
-26, 2015 at the Golf Club of Georgia.
-Bronson of SIM Atlanta notes that they continuously strive to keep the growing momentum of support going for TechBridge because it “allows the Atlanta nonprofit community to provide more services to a greater population.
-This only makes our community stronger.”
+A record turnout of 190 golfers, including more than 70 IT executives, participated in the 9th Annual Golf Tournament on at the Golf Club of Georgia.
+Bronson of SIM Atlanta notes that they continuously strive to keep the growing momentum of support going for TechBridge because IT allows the Atlanta nonprofit community to provide more services to a greater population.
+This only makes our community stronger.
 Corporations like Insight, Cisco and RedHat also contributed their support as the keynote sponsors for the 2015 tournament.

-The 10th annual Tee It Up for TechBridge Golf Tournament, presented by SIM Atlanta and GeorgiaCIO, will be back again in full swing at the Golf Club of Georgia on Monday Oct.
-24, 2016.
-For more information on how to become a 2016 sponsor of the Tee It Up for TechBridge Golf Tournament, please contact Mark Farbman at email@example.com.
+The 10th annual Tee IT Up for TechBridge Golf Tournament, presented by SIM Atlanta and GeorgiaCIO, will be back again in full swing at the Golf Club of Georgia on .
+For more information on how to become a 2016 sponsor of the Tee IT Up for TechBridge Golf Tournament, please contact Mark Farbman at email@example.com.

 About SIM Atlanta

-The Society for Information Management (SIM) is an eclectic community of senior IT executives, prominent academicians, selected consultants and other IT thought leaders.
-It is a non-profit organization with over 30 chapters in the United States and Canada.
-It distinguishes itself through its extensive knowledge generation and dissemination programs.
+The Society for Information Management (SIM) is an eclectic community of senior IT executives, prominent academicians, selected consultants and other IT leaders.
+SIM is a non-profit organization with over 30 chapters in the United States and Canada.
+SIM distinguishes itself through its extensive knowledge generation and dissemination programs.
 SIM offers networking opportunities at the local and national level, access to cutting edge research, a rich online knowledge repository, and leadership training and development programs.
 SIM Chapters engage in a variety of philanthropic and outreach activities to serve the local communities.
 The Atlanta Business Chronicle has recognized SIM Atlanta’s philanthropic contributions.
 SIM also offers a powerful voice on major IT related issues such as future of computing education, cyberspace security, and software licensing.
-To learn more about SIM and membership opportunities please visit www.simatlanta.org.

 About the GeorgiaCIO Leadership Association

 GeorgiaCIO is Georgia’s preeminent professional association for senior technology leaders.
-Founded in 2003, its membership is comprised exclusively of chief information officers or individuals in equivalent positions from public and private companies, government, education and not-for-profit organizations throughout the state.
+Founded in , its membership comprises chief information officers or individuals in equivalent positions from public and private companies, government, education, and not-for-profit organizations throughout the Georgia.
 GeorgiaCIO is a 501(c)(6) professional association led by a CIO Advisory Board from organizations including Georgia-Pacific, GE Energy, American Cancer Society, NCR Corporation, and The Coca-Cola Company.
-GeorgiaCIO is underwritten by support from Deloitte, IBM, Intellinet, Microsoft and Morris, Manning & Martin, LLP.
-Learn more at www.georgiacio.org.
+GeorgiaCIO is underwritten by support from Deloitte, IBM, Intellinet, Microsoft, and Morris, Manning & Martin, LLP.